I'm just Friday, folks, on the EIB Network live from the Southern Command in sunny South Florida.

 They wanted you to use your power to do something about this presidential election, Rush.

-We ended up with the very last Republican, the conservatives wanted going against the very most liberal in the Senate.
+We ended up with the very last Republican the conservatives wanted going against the very most liberal in the Senate.

 We got these two candidates from a watchdog press that has shirked its critical responsibility to report what is happening without showing their political preferences whatsoever.

-Rush, this election uh of McCain versus Obama is just the current situation we want you to use your power on.
+Rush, this election of McCain versus Obama is just the current situation we want you to use your power on.

-But but Rush, like you have uh said so many times, ignorance is our most expensive commodity, and I'm saying if you don't use your power to correct this problem, it may cost us our country.
+And I'm saying if you don't use your power to correct this problem, it may cost us our country.

 You are doing a stellar job informing 20% of the American electric, but we are losing our country to a media that is using all its power to brainwash 80% of the American electric to vote for liberalism.